AhmetZamanis/KaggleStoreSales/ReportPart1.md

     df_train.index.year==year] / cpis[str(year)] * cpis["2010"]
 ```

-We have some rows with missing values in our training data.
+We have some columns with missing values in our training data.

 ``` python
 # Check missing values in each column